Klik hier om dit artikel in het Nederlands te lezen.

 The Batwa, many call them Pygmies because of their short body length, are widely accepted as the first inhabitants of the region.
 Being a tribe of hunter-gatherers, they used to live in caves and trees for more than 4,000 year, sharing the forest with the Mountain Gorillas; until in 1991, due to the conservation projects, their lives suddenly completely changed.
 In that year, Bwindi Impenetrable Forest was reclassified as a national park and renamed Bwindi Impenetrable National Park, and also Mgahinga Gorilla National Park was created.
 It was mainly because of the increased risk of infection to the Mountain Gorillas, that share 98 percent of human DNA, that the Batwa were evicted from the forests.

 According to Ugandan law, as a nomadic tribe that had never settled in one location, the Batwa had no claim to the areas that had been their homeland for many centuries, and therefore, the Ugandan government had no legal obligation to compensate them with new land; as a result, the Batwa were displaced.
 Left landless and impoverished, they became squatters living on the edges of society.
-To survive, they resorted to begging and a life as laborers on other people’s land.
 Only some of them were able to develop new means of survival as potters, dancers, and entertainers, while they entirely depend on tourism for that.

 The Batwa live in small houses that usually have only one room and that are too small to accomodate all family members.
 It is very common to find more than eight people living together in such a small house, not even equipped with seats or mattresses to sleep on.